angelicamacias/bash_scripting_tutorial/array/README.md

 ~$ echo "${myarray[@]}"
 1 2 3 4 5 6

--How to read array using read command?
+## How to read array using read command?

 So using -a and varable name, we can read multiples variables